Land0fChocolate/NewEmeraldRomHack/README.md

 - Many gameplay adjustments to vanilla moves (Listed below).
 	- Changes to level up, Egg learnsets, TM learnsets and Tutor learnsets of Pokemon (TODO: make list).
 	- Pokemon will attempt to learn a new move upon evolution.
+	- Hoenn move tutors can now teach their moves endlessly.
 - Some Pokemon have base stat changes to better fit their theme and gameplay.
 Treecko, Spheal lines have Attack and Special Attack swapped for example.
 (TODO: make list)
 - HMs have been removed and Pokemon can use the HM field commands without needing to learn the move.
 Only the relevant badge and a compatible Pokemon species are required to traverse obstacles.
 - Pokemon IVs and EVs can be viewed in the summary screen by pressing the L and R buttons.